* FREE Shipping on orders within Australia to the value of $100+

-Use Code - COMBINE - at the checkout, to add to an existing order
+Use code COMBINE at the checkout to add to your existing order

 Take the cut out boot and fold in half down the centre.
 Stitch all around the edge to form the boot.
 To put the boots on your doll, you may need help using the tweezers to get her feet in!